SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

      - A service instance with parameter _service: auditlog_ is required in the resources section of the project deployment descriptor file [*mta.yaml*](../../../blob/main-multi-tenant-features/mta.yaml)
      - The service instance needs to be referenced in the _requires_ section of the service broker module (see sample configuration in step 11)

-9. Generate a secure broker password (nothing to do here).
+9. Generate a secure broker password (there is nothing to do here).
    - Later, you create instances of the service broker service per consumer tenant.
 To do so, you need to authenticate the consumer instance against the provider instance with credentials that you define in the provider.
    - You can execute the command `npx hash-broker-password -b` to generate a random password hash, which you can use as specified credentials.
 However, this would mean that the credentials are stored in the *mta.yaml* in the next step.
 Instead, use the credentials that are automatically generated during deployment.